The effect of convolving families of L-functions on the underlying group symmetries: Introduction

 \item \underline{\emph{Error terms:}} We have \be \frac1{|\fn|} \sum_{f\in\fn} \sum_{p} \sum_{\nu = 3}^\infty \frac{b_f(p^\nu)}{p^{\nu/2}} \frac{\log p}{\log R_N} \hphi\left(\nu\frac{\log p}{\log R_N}\right) \ = \ o(1). \ee Many estimates on $b_f(p^{\nu})$ imply \eqref{eq:nuge3inftypsum}; we give three natural ones:\\ {\rm (i) Ramanujan Conjecture:} For all $p$, $|\ga_{f,j}(p)| \le 1$ implying $b_f(p^{\nu}) = O(1)$. \\ {\rm (ii)} $\exists \mu_3(\nu) > 0$ with $\lim_{\nu\to\infty} \mu_3(\nu) = \mu_3 > 0$ such that \be b_f(p^\nu)\ \ll\ \frac{p^{\nu/2}}{p^{1+\mu_3(\nu)\nu}}.\ee (iii) $\exists \delta_3 > 0, \mu_3 \ge 0$ such that \be\sum_{f\in\fn} b_f(p^\nu)\ \ll\ \afn^{1-\delta_3}p^{\mu_3}.\ee \een \end{defi}

-The first condition ensures we have enough $L$-functions for averaging, and when we convolve two families, it is a needed ingredient in controlling the contribution of imprimitive $L$-functions.\footnote{We could weaken our assumptions and allow $\mu_f \le |\f_N|^{1-\gep}$ for some $\gep > 0$.
+Condition~(1) ensures we have enough $L$-functions for averaging, and when we convolve two families, it is a needed ingredient in controlling the contribution of imprimitive $L$-functions.\footnote{We could weaken our assumptions and allow $\mu_f \le |\f_N|^{1-\gep}$ for some $\gep > 0$.
 In the applications we have in mind, all multiplicities are bounded, so for ease of exposition we assume the multiplicities are bounded.
-We comment on this further in Corollary \ref{cor:cortomainthmonconvolvingfamilies}.} The second condition allows us to handle the conductors, and ensures that the number of $L$-functions is at least a power of the analytic conductor; this is often needed in averaging to show certain terms are small.
-The fourth condition allows us to ignore the contributions from $\nu\ge 3$ in the explicit formula \eqref{eq:14}.
-The point of condition (4.ii) is that eventually (for $\nu$ large) we have $b(p^\nu)/p^{\nu/2} \ll 1/p^{1+\mu_3\nu}$, and this will be summable over $\nu$ and $p$ (the small $\nu \ge 3$ terms can be handled individually by our assumptions); (4.iii) is an alternate bound where the cancelation comes not from each individual $L(s,f)$ but rather from averaging over the family.
+We comment on this further in Corollary \ref{cor:cortomainthmonconvolvingfamilies}.} Condition~(2) allows us to handle the conductors, and ensures that the number of $L$-functions is at least a power of the analytic conductor; this is often needed in averaging to show certain terms are small.
+Condition~(4) allows us to ignore the contributions from $\nu\ge 3$ in the explicit formula \eqref{eq:14}.
+The point of condition~(4.ii) is that eventually (for $\nu$ large) we have $b(p^\nu)/p^{\nu/2} \ll 1/p^{1+\mu_3\nu}$, and this will be summable over $\nu$ and $p$ (the small $\nu \ge 3$ terms can be handled individually by our assumptions); an alternate bound where the cancelation comes not from each individual $L(s,f)$ but rather from averaging over the family is given by condition~(4.iii).

-The third condition is the interesting one, especially (3.ii).
+Condition~(3) is the interesting one, especially~(3.ii).
 It is here that we see family-dependent behavior.
-In order to use \eqref{eq:14} successfully, we need to be able to determine family averages of $b_f(p)$ and $b_f(p^2)$.
-In all the families of $L$-functions studied to date \cite{DM,FI,Gao,Gu,HM,HR,ILS,Mil1,Mil2,RR,Ro,Rub,Yo2}, this condition holds; further $r_\F$ is zero except for families of elliptic curves with rank.
+In order to use the Explicit Formula~\eqref{eq:14} successfully, we need to be able to determine family averages of $b_f(p)$ and $b_f(p^2)$.
+Condition~(3) holds in all the families of $L$-functions studied to date \cite{DM,FI,Gao,Gu,HM,HR,ILS,Mil1,Mil2,RR,Ro,Rub,Yo2}; further $r_\F$ is zero except for families of elliptic curves with positive rank.
 The main term of the family averages of $b_f(p^2)$ do not depend on $r_\F$, which surfaces only in the averages of $b_f(p)$.
-Except for one-parameter families of elliptic curves with constant $j$-invariant, in all other families studied to date \eqref{eq:3iione} holds.
+Condition~(3) holds in the form~\eqref{eq:3iione} in all families studied to date except for one-parameter families of elliptic curves with constant $j$-invariant.
 (Michel~\cite{Mic} proved that~\eqref{eq:3iione} holds for one-parameter families of elliptic curves with non-constant $j$-invariant.
 If the $j$-invariant is constant one can often show by direct computation that either \eqref{eq:3iitwo} holds or \eqref{eq:3iione} holds on average; see~\cite{Mil1,Mil2}.)

 We conclude this subsection by listing some $\ntg$ families with \emph{constant} analytic conductors in each $\fn$.\\